Create MCP Tools

 a. 🔗MCP Server URL

 Purpose: MaiAgent currently accepts external MCP servers.
-By providing the MCP server's service URL, AI assistants can call MCP services to connect to external applications.
+By providing the MCP server's service address (URL), AI assistants can invoke MCP services to connect to external applications.

 Format: